SteeltoeOSS/Samples/Connectors/src/RabbitMQ/README.md

 This sample will be available at <http://rabbitmq-connector.[your-cf-apps-domain]/>.

-To send a message over RabbitMQ: click "Send" in the menu, enter text and click the Send button.
+To send a message over RabbitMQ: enter text and click the Send button.
-To receive a RabbitMQ message that you have sent: click "Receive" in the menu, and messages will be retrieved from the queue one at a time (per page view).
+To receive a RabbitMQ message that you have sent: click the Receive button.
+Messages will be retrieved from the queue one at a time.

 ---